Activision warns of rocky second half, shares slide

 SAN FRANCISCO Activision Blizzard Inc warned investors on Wednesday that it expects a challenging second-half and holiday quarter because of heavy competition and uncertainty around the launch of new video game consoles.

-The shares of the largest U.S. video games publisher were down about 5 percent at $14.45 (9.30 pounds) in after-hours trading from its $15.26 close on the Nasdaq.
+The shares of the largest U.S. video games publisher were down about 5 percent at $14.45 in after-hours trading from its $15.26 close on the Nasdaq.

 Subscribers to "World of Warcraft," a large source of steady subscription-based revenue, dropped sharply by about 14 percent to 8.3 million last quarter from 9.6 million in the previous quarter, the company said.